geotrev/bulba/README.md

 To get support in IE11, you will need some combination of Babel polyfill, `@babel/preset-env`, and [`webcommponentsjs`](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs).
 For more details on support, check out the [caniuse](https://caniuse.com/#search=components) article which breaks down the separate features that make up the web component standard.

-**Enabling transpiling & processing:** If you use a bundler like webpack, you'll need to flag this package as needing processing in your config.
+**Transpiling & processing:** If you use a bundler like webpack, you'll need to flag this package as needing processing in your config.
 For example, you can update your `exclude` option in your script processing rule like so:

 ```js
 module.exports = {